Lewis Way: Mission to the Jewish people

 Way belonged to the Evangelical wing of the Church of England and was active in its outreach to Jewish people.
 He was a founding member of the London Society for Promoting Christianity Amongst the Jews.
 In 1812–16, he built the chapel at Stansted Park, Sussex, as part of this ministry.
 Way firmly believed that the restoration of the Jews to Israel would fulfill Biblically-mandated prophecies, and believed that this would be linked with the mass conversion of the Jews to Christianity.

 In 1817, Way travelled to Russia, stopping in the Netherlands, Germany, and Poland along the way to visit Jewish populations and worship sites.
 He obtained four audiences with Tsar Alexander I of Russia, who befriended him and shared his interest in the future of the Jewish people (see History of the Jews in Russia).
 Way wrote, "It was not an audience of a private man with an Emperor, but rather a most friendly exchange of views of a Christian with a fellow Christian."
 The Tsar sent Way to the Congress of Aix-la-Chapelle (1818) in what is now Aachen in Germany to obtain a commitment from the post-Napoleonic European heads of state to improve the lot of Europe's Jewish population.

 It was following his visit to Russia in 1817 that Lewis Way developed a belief in the imminent return of Christ, adopting the pseudonym 'Basilicus' for the publication of his convictions in Thoughts on the Scriptural Expectations of the Christian Church.
 He also pursued the idea of creating a college at Stansted Park to train missionaries to the Jews, but the plans never came through.

 Family

 In 1801 Way married Mary Drewe (1780–1848), youngest daughter of the Reverend Herman Drewe of The Grange, Broadhembury, a substantial estate in Devon.
 The couple had nine children: three sons and six daughters.
-These included the antiquary Albert Way (1805–1874) and Georgiana Millicent Way, who married Henry Daniel Cholmeley (b.
+These included the antiquary Albert Way (1805–1874), Georgiana Millicent Way, who married Henry Daniel Cholmeley (b.
 1810, d.
-1 Jun 1865).
+1 Jun 1865), and Olive who married Rev. Charles Edward Kennaway, the Anglican clergyman and poet.